SebastienThomasDEV/Python-Scripts/README.md

-# Snake
+# Bunch of python scripts

-Tiny game made with python, first tiny project from my beginnings
+Tiny projects from my beginnings